RAG: giving a model memory it doesn't have

 What RAG actually means

 - Retrieve.
-Take the user's question.
-Search a corpus (your docs, your codebase, your wiki) for the most relevant chunks of text.
+Take the user's question and search a corpus (your docs, your codebase, your wiki) for the chunks of text most relevant to it.

 - Augment.
-Stick those chunks into the LLM's prompt, alongside the question.
+Drop those chunks into the LLM's prompt, right alongside the question.

 - Generate.
-Let the LLM answer, with the fetched text now visible in its context window.
+Let the LLM answer, now that the fetched text is sitting in its context window.

-That's it.
-There's no special model required.
-RAG works with the same LLM you'd use without it.
-The only thing that changes is what's sitting in the context window when the model answers.
+That's the whole idea.
+No special model required.
+RAG runs on the same LLM you'd use without it.
+The only thing that changes is what's in the window when the model answers.

-The word "retrieval" makes it sound exotic.
+The word "retrieval" makes it sound like wizardry.
 It isn't.
-It's a search query whose results get pasted into the prompt before the question.
-Every RAG system, from a 100-line script to a full enterprise stack, is a variation on that pattern.
+It's a search query whose results get pasted into the prompt ahead of the question.
+Every RAG system on earth, from a 100-line script to a sprawling enterprise stack, is a variation on that one move.

 The naive version of step 1 is keyword search.
-It works for some cases.
-The standard 2026 version is vector search using embeddings.
+It's fine for some cases.
+The standard 2026 version is vector search built on embeddings.

-An embedding is a list of numbers that represents the meaning of a piece of text.
-Two pieces of text with similar meanings have embeddings that are close together in space, even if they don't share keywords.
-"How do I cancel my subscription?" and "Stop my membership" embed near each other; a keyword search would miss the second one.
+An embedding is a list of numbers that captures the meaning of a piece of text.
+Two passages that mean similar things land close together in that number space, even when they share no actual words.
+"How do I cancel my subscription?" and "Stop my membership" embed right next to each other.
+A keyword search would sail straight past the second one.

-- Once, ahead of time: split your corpus into chunks (paragraphs, sections), run each chunk through an embedding model, store the resulting vectors in a vector database (Pinecone, Weaviate, pgvector, or just a flat file for small corpora).
+- Once, ahead of time: split your corpus into chunks (paragraphs, sections), run each chunk through an embedding model, and store the resulting vectors in a vector database (Pinecone, Weaviate, pgvector, or just a flat file if the corpus is small).

-- At query time: embed the user's question, find the K nearest chunks in the vector store, return those chunks.
+- At query time: embed the user's question, find the K nearest chunks in the vector store, and hand those back.

 Why RAG isn't fine-tuning

 Fine-tuning changes the model's weights.
-You take an existing LLM and continue training it on your data, so the new patterns get baked into the parameters.
-Expensive, slow, irreversible without rolling back to the old weights.
+You take an existing LLM and keep training it on your data until the new patterns are baked into the parameters.
+It's expensive, slow, and not easily undone short of rolling back to the old weights.

-RAG doesn't touch the model.
-The weights are frozen.
-The model is, every single query, given fresh text in its context.
-The model has no memory of the previous query.
-If you update your docs, RAG sees the updated version on the next query.
-Fine-tuning would need a re-train.
+RAG doesn't lay a finger on the model.
+The weights stay frozen.
+Every query, the model is simply handed fresh text in its context, and it keeps no memory of the last query.
+Update your docs and RAG picks up the new version on the very next question.
+Fine-tuning would need a whole re-training run to do the same.

-The retrieval misses.
-If your search returns the wrong chunks, the LLM has nothing relevant to ground in.
-It'll either say "I don't know" (if you're lucky and prompted well) or hallucinate (if you weren't).
-Most "my RAG system is bad" complaints are retrieval problems, not LLM problems.
+Retrieval misses.
+If your search hands back the wrong chunks, the LLM has nothing real to ground in.
+It will either say "I don't know," if you're lucky and prompted it well, or hallucinate, if you weren't.
+Nearly every "my RAG is bad" complaint I've seen is a retrieval problem wearing an LLM costume.

-The chunks are too small or too big.
-Tiny chunks lose context.
-Huge chunks crowd out other relevant material in the window.
-There's no universal right size — between 200 and 1000 tokens is typical, tuned per corpus.
+Chunks are the wrong size.
+Tiny chunks lose their surrounding context.
+Huge chunks elbow other relevant material out of the window.
+There's no universal right answer here.
+Somewhere between 200 and 1,000 tokens is typical, tuned per corpus.

 The model ignores the context.
-This is the lost-in-the-middle problem from post 6.
-If you stuff 50 chunks into the prompt and the relevant one is at chunk 25, the model might miss it.
-Re-rankers and ordering tricks help.
+This is the lost-in-the-middle effect from post 6.
+Stuff 50 chunks into the prompt with the crucial one at position 25, and the model may walk right past it.
+Re-rankers and smarter ordering help.

-A RAG system is only as good as its weakest link, and the weak link is almost always retrieval.
+A RAG system is only as strong as its weakest link, and the weak link is almost always retrieval.
+Fix that before you touch anything else.

 RAG is one of three ways to shape what an LLM does for you.
-The others are prompting (ask better) and fine-tuning (change the weights).
-Knowing which to reach for is the last piece.
-Post 8 — and the close of this series.
+The other two are prompting (ask better) and fine-tuning (change the weights).
+Knowing which one to reach for, and when, is the last piece of the puzzle.
+That's post 8, and the close of this series.

 From the dictionary